roberttwomey/ema-ml-art/README.md

 # Description

-This course explores the vital new domain of Machine Learning (ML) for the arts.
+As Machine Learning (ML) permeates multiple aspects of culture, industry, and scholarship, it is essential that the next generation of computational artists be ML-literate, with the capacity to critically evaluate and apply this evolving technology.
+This course explores the vital new domain of Machine Learning as applied to the arts.
 Born out of computer science research, ML techniques are reimagined through creative application to diverse generative art tasks.
 Through hands-on experience with state-of-the-art ML tools, students will develop their skills in this area and form critical perspectives on the strengths and limitations of current approaches.

-As ML permeates multiple aspects of culture, industry, and scholarship, it is essential to train the next generation of ML-literate artists and engineers and equip them with critical tools to evaluate these new techniques.
-How do computational tools augment, complicate, or supersede human creative endeavor?
-What new approaches to creative production are possible with the advent of affordable graphics hardware and ML software?

 This project-based course will be conducted primarily in python using free, open-source machine learning and scientific computing toolkits, running on cloud-based educational computing resources.
 In addition to hands-on experience with ML techniques, students will become familiar with cloud-based workflows and jupyter notebooks.
 Architectures and topics covered include Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), LSTMs, Wavenets, Generative Adversarial Networks (GANs) and others.
 Students will be responsible both for technical implementation and creative value of course projects.

 ## Details